revilowaldow/BITC/Locations/Kathkach/The Cooking Association/The Seasonarium.md

 **“Cool heads make sharper broths.”**

-### 🧑‍🎤 **Overview**

 Bregga is the **Hielero** (ice-master) of the Cooking Guild—responsible for the magical and mundane preservation of ingredients through cold.
-A master of temperature magic, she oversees the frost chambers, enchanted larders, iced drink stations, and helps with rapid-chill preparation techniques essential for delicate desserts, seafood, and fermentation control.
+A master of temperature magic, she oversees the frost chambers, larders, iced drink stations, and helps with rapid-chill preparation techniques essential for delicate desserts, seafood, and fermentation control.

 She views cold not as absence, but as control—**a sculptor’s chisel** in the grand kitchen.